wallabag/wallabag/en/apps/android.md

 ## Steps to configure your app

-When you first start the app, you see the welcome screen, where you are adviced to configure the app for your wallabag instance at first.
+When you first start the app, you see the welcome screen, where you are advised to configure the app for your wallabag instance at first.

 ![Welcome screen](../../img/user/android_welcome_screen.en.png)